tomjoht/learnapidoc/_docs/introduction_to_rest_apis/docapis_what_is_a_rest_api.md

 {% include random_ad.html %}

 APIs often work in similar ways.
-When you push a button in an interface, functions underneath get triggered to go and retrieve information.
+When you push a button in an interface, functions underneath also get triggered to go and retrieve information.
 But instead of retrieving information from within the same system, web APIs call remote services on the web to get their information.

 Ultimately, developers use API calls behind the scenes to pull information into their apps.
 A button on a GUI may be internally wired to make calls to an external service.
 For example, the embedded Twitter or Facebook buttons that interact with social networks, or embedded Youtube videos that pull a video in from youtube.com, are powered by web APIs underneath.

 ## APIs that use HTTP protocol are "web services"

-A "web service" is a web-based application that provides information in a format consumable by other computers.
+A "web service" is a web-based application that provides resources in a format consumable by other computers.
 Web services include various types of APIs, including both REST and SOAP APIs.
-Web services are basically request and response interactions between clients and servers (a computer makes the request, and the web service provides the response).
+Web services are basically request and response interactions between clients and servers (a computer makes the request for a resource, and the web service provides the response).

 All APIs that use HTTP protocol as the transport format for requests and responses can be classified as "web services."

 ## Language agnostic

-With web services, the client making the request and the API server providing the response can use any programming language or platform &mdash; it doesn't matter because the message request and response are made through a common HTTP web protocol.
+With web services, the client making the request for the resource and the API server providing the response can use any programming language or platform &mdash; it doesn't matter because the message request and response are made through a common HTTP web protocol.

 This is part of the beauty of web services: they are language agnostic and therefore interoperable across different platforms and systems.
-When documenting a REST API, it doesn't really matter whether the API is built with Java, Ruby, Python, or some other language.
+When documenting a REST API, it doesn't matter whether the API is built with Java, Ruby, Python, or some other language.
 The requests are made over HTTP, and the responses are returned through HTTP.

 Each programming language that makes the request will have a different way of submitting a web request and parsing the response, but the way requests for each language are made and the responses retrieved are common operations for the programming language and not usually specific to a particular REST API.